Augmented Reality in the fashion industry

 Over the past few years, we have seen the rise of Augmented Reality(AR).
-This movement is an interactive experience that enhances real-world objects with computer-generated sensory encounters.
+This movement – Augmented Reality in the fashion industry – is an interactive experience that enhances real-world objects with computer-generated sensory encounters.
 As a result, it enables consumers to maintain a constant connection with the brands from which they purchase goods in a way that has never been done before.
 Therefore, one may question, is the future of fashion technological?
 Are NFTs, only the beginning of the fashion industry’s digitalization?

 What Augmented Reality Techniques are being utilized?